 Click here to view our program brochure.
 Sample schedules for all tracks are available at the end.

-There are no evening or weekend "on-call" expectations for interns.
+In general, there are no required evening or weekend “on-call” expectations for interns, with the exception of coaching calls for a minimum of one month for Acute Care interns who choose the Comprehensive DBT Intervention rotation.
 However, there may be opportunities (clinical and research) that become available in which the intern may choose to participate.

-All who have sought positions report that they have secured employment with about 55 percent securing a position within an academic medical center and 45 percent securing a position within an academic university/department within the last five years.
+All who have sought positions report that they have secured employment with about 80 percent securing a position within an academic medical center and 20 percent securing a position within an academic university / department within the last five years.

-Our students come from a number of graduate programs, often with an emphasis on child clinical, pediatric, health psychology, or acute care (experiences aligned with the track to which they are applying).
+Our students come from a number of graduate programs, often with an emphasis on clinical child, pediatric, health psychology, or acute care (experiences aligned with the track to which they are applying).

-Our interns report that good clinical training in child and family interventions, experience conducting child and youth assessments and training within a medical facility prepared them for quick acclimation to our program.
+Our interns report that good clinical training in child and family interventions and experience conducting youth assessments prepared them for quick acclimation to our program.

 Each intern has a personal cubicle space in the Division of Behavioral Medicine and Clinical Psychology that is equipped with a personal laptop with docking station and printer, telephone with voice mail and filing space.